-- Projection of data: Future projection of data can be done using algorithms and other mathematical analysis tools.
-For example, a marketer will predict an increase in the sales after launching a new product with thorough analysis.
+- Projection of data: Future data projections can be made using algorithms and other mathematical analysis tools.
+For example, a marketer will predict an increase in sales after launching a new product with a thorough analysis.

 - Quantification of qualitative entities: Identify numbers to qualitative information.
 For example, asking respondents of an online survey to share the likelihood of recommendation on a scale of 0-10.

 As quantitative data is in the form of numbers, mathematical and statistical analysis of these numbers can lead to establishing some conclusive results.